 Trying to find a way to stand out?
 Why not create a video that tells your love story?

-I’m sure you’ve heard the phrase “content is king” before.
+I’m sure you’ve heard the phrase “content is king”.
 Well, in this case, it’s true.

 Your content needs to be as unique and engaging as possible.
-The best way to do this is to tell your story in a different way than everyone else is doing.
+The best way to do this is to tell your story in a different way than everyone else.

 Coordinate With The Photo Team When Filming a Wedding